kristofk-com/articles/2019-05-11-The-Effective-Executive.md

 ---
-title: Book review: The Effective Executive
+title: "Book review: The Effective Executive"
 date: 2019-05-11
 ---
 # The Effective Executive